biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/39741_Tennessee
 - Tomato problem.
 I have grown tomatoes in Collierville, TN and as they start to turn from green to red, then develop brown/black soft spots that turn mushy.
 Do you know what the problem could be

-## intent: askextension_tomato/39773_Georgia
-- can you recommend a sweet tomato to plant in my garden?

 ## intent: askextension_tomato/39804_Kentucky
 - slow to ripen organic heirloom tomatoes.
 Many I have talked to in kentucky and other nearby states are having trouble getting their heirloom tomatoes to ripen.
 Any reason for that that you know of?
 Any way to hurry them along, without adding chemical or poisons